PrathamSaxena123/Leetcode-Solutions/README.md

 ---
 ## 🌟 Featured Problem – Latest

-🧩 Problem: Remove Duplicates from Sorted List
+🧩 Problem: LRU Cache
-📚 Platform: LeetCode (#83)
+📚 Platform: LeetCode (#146)
-⚙️ Difficulty: Easy
+⚙️ Difficulty: Medium
-🧠 Topic: Linked List
+🧠 Topic: Linked List, HashMap, Design

 ### 💡 Approach

-- Traverse the sorted linked list with one pointer.
-- If two consecutive nodes have the same value, skip the duplicate.
+- Store key-node mappings in a HashMap.
+- Maintain usage order using a Doubly Linked List.
-- Otherwise, move to the next node.
+- Move accessed nodes to the front.
-- Continue until the end of the list.

-- Time Complexity: O(n)
+- Remove the least recently used node from the tail when the cache is full.

+- get(): O(1)
+- put(): O(1)
-- Space Complexity: O(1)
+- Space Complexity: O(capacity)
 ---

 ## 🔗 Connect with Me